-If you normally consider Tex-Mex cuisine unhealthy, think again.
-This dish is basically a huge pan of roasted vegetables, divided into layers with corn tortillas, raw spinach, a sprinkling of cheese.
+We always look forward to healthy Tex-Mex twists, and this casserole does not disappoint.
+It’s basically a huge pan of sautéed vegetables, divided into layers with corn tortillas and cheese.
 Make it even healthier with fresh homemade tortillas and part-skim cheese.

 This riff on the classic rice and broccoli casserole is far from the original, with no fake cheese and no cream-of-whatever soup in sight.
-This dish is loaded with whole, real foods like quinoa, broccoli, and sharp cheddar cheese.
-Made with only three tablespoons of butter (for 10-12 servings!) and 2% milk, this casserole is positively light.
+It happens to be loaded with whole, real foods like quinoa; broccoli; sharp cheddar cheese; and a homemade, whole grain bread crumb topping.